-Marshan Moultry, Cofounder, Co-CEO, Artistic Director
+Marshan Moultry (he/him), Cofounder, Artistic Director

 Marshan is an accomplished musician with 30 years of choir conducting, vocal coaching, and service/ministry experience.
 He moved to Seattle from California after serving for 14 years as the Associate Pastor of Worship & Music at Quail Lakes Baptist Church in Stockton, where he grew and led a 140+ member choir, praise team, orchestra, and band.
 He also supervised the Worship Arts staff of directors that led a children’s choir, orchestra, drama, multimedia, and dance departments.